Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Teas are seriously underrated for their ability to calm the mind and body!
 Perhaps they don’t taste as amazing as a sugary drink, but they sure will bring your anxiety right down (whereas sugar will speed it up).

-Chamomile tea is a natural stress soother, and has an incredible effect on anxious feelings – calming the jittery-ness.
-It’s great for digestion too and wonderful to have as a night time drink to help relax.
+Chamomile tea is a natural stress soother and has an incredible effect on anxious feelings, calming the jitteriness.
+It’s great for digestion, too, and wonderful as a nighttime drink to help relax.

 Valerian tea is widely known for its sedative effects, which again can help keep anxiety at bay.